Esri/inspire_open_data/gdb-encoding/GeodatabaseEncoding.md

 ISO 19107 defines a set of Geometry types, which need to be mapped to the types available in Geodatabase.

-NOTE Not all types can be mapped to Geodatabase; if a data set requires such a type, it cannot use this encoding rule as an alternative encoding rule.
+NOTE Not all types can be mapped to Geodatabase; if a data set requires such a type, it cannot use this encoding rule as an Alternative Encoding rule.

 | ISO 19107 type | Geodatabase datatype | Conversion Notes |
 | ------ | ----- | ----- |